Arnvig/MudEmojiPicker/README.md

 It use Mudblazor, Twemoji.

-It is implamentet on a bigger project and working https://github.com/Faellesskabet/kuliv.dk
+The code is mainly copy from a bigger project https://github.com/Faellesskabet/kuliv.dk

 Remember to add
 `builder.Services.AddSingleton<EmojiService>();`